Shepherd Neame Brewery

 Shepherd Neame is an English independent brewery which has been based in the market town of Faversham, Kent, for over 300 years.
 While 1698 is the brewery's official established date, town records show that commercial brewing has occurred on the site since 1573.
 Since the brewery's formation in the 16th century, ownership has passed in unbroken succession through five families.
 The brewery produces a range of cask ales and filtered beers.
 Production is around 180,000 brewers' barrels a year (180,000 impbbl).
 It has 286 pubs and hotels in South East England, predominantly in Kent and London.
-The company exports to 44 countries, including India, Sweden, Italy, Brazil, and Canada.
+The company exports to 44 countries.

 History

 Shepherd Neame has traditionally dated the founding of the brewery to 1698, when, after responding to an advertisement in the Kentish Gazette for 11 April 1865, Richard Marsh acquired the business and the building.
 Further research reveals that the brewery had existed on the same site, 18 Court Street, Faversham, since 1570, or 1573, depending on sources.

 Richard Marsh lived until 1727, when his brewery was bequeathed to his widow and then to his daughter, who sold the property to Samuel Shepherd around 1741.
 Samuel Shepherd was from Deal, Kent.
 He was interested in malting when he moved to Faversham around 1730 and established himself as a Brewer of Malt by 1734.
 Shepherd expanded on his interest by acquiring several public houses.
 However, his son, Julius Shepherd, extended this trend further upon his inheritance of the brewery in 1770 when the company held four such outlets.
 In 1789, he set about modernising the process of malt grinding and pumping, which had been previously worked with the employment of horses, by introducing what was reputed to be the first steam engine (Boulton and Watt) to be used for this purpose outside London.
 He was then able to describe his business as the Faversham Steam Brewery.